wp-plugins/stripe-woocommerce-addon/readme.txt

 	1. First Release

 == Upgrade Notice ==
-This is first version no known notices yet
+There is no upgrade notice yet